-The proposed redevelopment project, which includes the construction of sixteen 10-story commercial building is in compliance with the M1-2 / R6A zoning.
+The proposed redevelopment project, which includes the construction of new 6 story mixed-use commercial - residential building is in compliance with the M1-2 / R6A zoning.
 Therefore the project will be constructed as-of-right regardless of the remedy implemented.
 The preferred remedy will comply with current zoning.